acfasj/version-storage/README.md

 # Version Storage
-a simple storage with version control based on package [good-storage](https://github.com/ustbhuangyi/storage)
+a storage lib which support simple version control base on the package [good-storage](https://github.com/ustbhuangyi/storage)